 Goan Fish Curry, also known as Xitti Kodi, is a staple food of Goan cuisine.
 A decent-sized Pomfret or Kingfish and mango are the main ingredients of this food.
 In addition, the flavor of coconut and other spices will fascinate you right away.

 This incredible recipe is a pride of Goan cuisine.
 Goans often use this curry to treat friends, acquaintances, and sworn enemies with the greeting “What was the curry today?”.
-The versions of Hindus are different from Catholics and the North and the South.

 9. Fish Recheado – Goan Stuffed Mackerels